 - What other instruments are in my structure?
-How is IBOR disappearance being dealt with in those and what do I need to do to ensure ongoing structural and economic integrity?
+How is IBOR disappearance being dealt with in those and what do I need to do to ensure ongoing structural and economic integrity (including ongoing hedge accounting treatment)?
 Should I include IBOR discontinuance as a risk factor in the note prospectus?
 Do I need expressly to disapply the terms of the ISDA Benchmarks Supplement with respect to such instruments?

 - Can I do a SONIA-based deal instead?